ProvableHQ/ARCs/arc-0022/README.md

 }
 ```

-**ComplianceRecord** -- Emitted to the investigator address during private transfers.
+**ComplianceRecord** -- Emitted to the investigator address during private transfers and other transitions where the interface specifies it.
 Contains the full transfer details for compliance auditing:

 ```leo
 record ComplianceRecord {
     owner: address,     // investigator address